Introduction of Operating System – Set 1

 - An operating system is a program that controls the execution of application programs and acts as an interface between the user of a computer and the computer hardware.

 - A more common definition is that the operating system is the one program running at all times on the computer (usually called the kernel), with all else being application programs.

-Functions of Operating system – Operating system performs three functions:
+Features of Operating system – Operating system has the following features:

 - Convenience: An OS makes a computer more convenient to use.

-- Efficiency: An OS allows the computer system resources to be used in an efficient manner.
+- Efficiency: An OS allows the computer system resources to be used efficiently.